You & Me (EP): Background and release

 On November 6, 2017, the group released an image on their official Twitter account with the caption "2017.11.21 #COMINGUP".
-A day after, the same image was released, this time with the words "You & Me, You In Me" written on it.
+A day after, the same image was released again, this time with the words "You & Me, You In Me" written on it.

 On November 8, the full track list was revealed.
 The EP consists of a total of nine tracks, of which only six are available in its digital edition and nine in its physical edition.
 On November 11, teaser images of each member and the group were released.
 A day later, the album package was detailed.
 It consists of a booklet of 76 pages, two types of photocards, a group poster, and a track list sticker designed by member BM, only for pre-orders.
 On November 18, a highlight medley was released through the group's official YouTube channel, showing a preview of the main six tracks.
 They also uploaded various videos, showing the behind the scenes of the jacket photos and recording sessions.

 The EP was released on November 21 through several music portals, including MelOn and iTunes.